 Some laptops now come with built-in battery protection features.
 These tools help manage charging by capping it at 80%, or by switching to power from the outlet once the battery is full, instead of continuously cycling the battery.
 If your laptop supports this kind of smart charging, enabling it can go a long way in preserving battery life.

-Optimize Energy configuration in Windows
+Optimise Energy configuration in Windows

 If you’re looking to extend your laptop’s battery life, there are a few simple habits that can make a big difference.
 Beyond the general care tips we’ve already covered, you can also reduce battery drain by managing which apps run in the background.